TabbenBenchmark/tabben/docs/source/index.md

 ## Getting Started

-To install the package, you can use your favorite python package manager.
+To install the package, you can use your favorite python package manager (we recommend Python 3.8).
 Using `pip` for example,
 ```shell
 pip install tabben
 ```